Mirror anomaly in fermionic topological orders: Double-layer topological order

 \subsection{Further gauging $\Z_2^{\rm ex}$ symmetry}

 Above, we have obtained a double-layer topological order $\mathcal{B}\boxtimes\mathcal{B}$ by folding.
 It has a $\Z_2^{\rm ex}$ layer-exchange symmetry that permutes the anyons according to \eqref{eq:m-permute}.
 The gapped domain wall in Fig.~\ref{fig:folding}(c) is also symmetric and encodes the information of $\rho_m$ and $\{\mu_a\}$.
-Following in Ref.~\onlinecite{folding}, to better analyze the symmetric gapped domain wall, we will gauge the $\Z_2^{\rm ex}$ symmetry.
+To better analyze the symmetric gapped domain wall, we follow Ref.~\onlinecite{folding} and gauge the $\Z_2^{\rm ex}$ symmetry.
 We are able to do so because folding has turned $\mathcal{M}$ into an internal symmetry.
 We realize that gauging $\Z_2^{\rm ex}$ in $\mathcal{B}\boxtimes\mathcal{B}$ is exactly the same as in the bosonic case.
 The $\Z_2^{\rm ex}$-gauged theory of $\mathcal{B}\boxtimes\mathcal{B}$ has been explicitly obtained in Ref.~\onlinecite{folding}.
 So, we just need to borrow the result from there.
 This is also one of the reasons that we gauge $\Z_2^f$ before folding, as it simplifies our computation.
 Below we review a few properties of the $\Z_2^{\rm ex}$-gauged theory, which we denote as $\mathcal{D}$.